 - Giotto, Dante Alighieri, Leonardo Da Vinci, Galileo, Machiavelli, and Michelangelo were all born in the Florence area.
 Chaucer, Milton, Mark Twain, Henry James, Bernard Berenson, Robert Browning and Ezra Pound all lived in the city for a period of time.

-- You can do an academic internship in Florence and gain invaluable work experience in any given field.
+- You can do an internship in Florence and gain invaluable work experience in any given field.

 - You can study Brunelleschi’s Dome while standing on it.